-- Swim to the rear of the watercraft and place both hands on the boarding platform, pull yourself up, and then grasp the handgrip with one hand. - Pull yourself up to a kneeling position on the platform, and then move to the seat and sit astride. - Attach the engine shut-off cord to your wrist, and then install the clip to the engine shut-off switch. - Grip the handlebars firmly with both hands, place both feet in footwell, start the engine, and look in all directions before starting off.
+- Swim to the rear of the watercraft and place both hands on the boarding platform, pull yourself up, and then grasp the handgrip with one hand. - Pull yourself up to a kneeling position on the platform, and then move to the seat and sit astride. - Attach the engine shut-off cord to your left wrist, and then install the clip to the engine shut-off switch. - Grip the handlebars firmly with both hands, place both feet on the floor of the footwell, start the engine, and then look in all directions before starting off.